vacp2p/rfc-index/vac/32/rln-v1.md

 After registration, group members can generate a zero-knowledge proof of membership for their signals and can participate in the application.
-Usually, the membership requires a financial or social stake which is beneficial for the prevention of Sybil attacks and double-signaling.
+Usually, the membership requires a financial or social stake which is beneficial for the prevention of inclusion of Sybils within the _membership group_.
 Group members are allowed to send one signal per external nullifier (an identifier that groups signals and can be thought of as a voting booth).
 If a user generates more signals than allowed,